rimugu/ChihuahuaOSM/README.md

 # ChihuahuaOSM
-Adventure map for Chihuahua and souroundings
+Adventure map for Chihuahua, Texas, New Mexico, Coahuila and Durango and souroundings based on OpenStreetMap using mkgmap

 Presentación